 To make matters worse, the built-in speakers in today’s flat screens aren’t directed towards you.
 No, they are pointed backwards and rely on reflections off of the wall.
 Which isn’t a very good idea.

 You want to eliminate reflections when trying to achieve good sound reproduction – not encourage them, as they color the sound immensely.
-How you place your speakers and the directionality of the sound is alfa-omega, as wall reflections and vibrations from furniture have a detrimental effect on sound waves.
+How you place your speakers and the directionality of the sound is alfa-omega, as wall reflections and vibrations from furniture have a detrimental effect on sound waves - so make sure to move the TV out from the wall: every little trick counts.

 Frequency response of the speaker

 Another aspect that influences intelligibility is frequency response.
 The human voice has a frequency range between the fundamental frequencies around a 100Hz to the harmonic frequencies above 3000Hz.
 In active speakers, you could easily emphasize this part of the frequency range to promote speech intelligibility – however, it would mean sacrificing the clarity of other components of the sound.

 Moreover, while we could emphasize this frequency range, it wouldn’t do much good for the built-in active speakers in your flat screen.
 Flat screens direct sound towards the wall making all of the frequencies colored and blurred due to them being reflected off of it.
 As emphasizing the vocal range wouldn’t change the aim of the flat screen, we would still end up with colored and blurred sound – it isn’t other frequencies that color sound, it’s reflection off of the wall.

 Unintelligible speech can come from a variety of sources

 At the end of the day, unintelligible speech can come from a variety of sources: bad sound at the production, actors that mumble, a bad internet connection so Netflix can’t stream it properly, and/or the flat screen.

 But the problem with bad sound from the TV is that it obscures even good sound productions and perfect articulation.
 We could move the flat screen further away from the wall, but it would only solve one problem – by no means all of them.